Skip to content

 By 2019 my guess would have been a drop in RPP membership, but that is not the case.
 The numbers by then were:

 This one did NOT age well.
-The Canadian Cell market is over priced and under serviced, and the CRTC is not going to do anything about it.
+The Canadian Cell market is over priced and under serviced.
+The CRTC is not going to do anything about it.

-With Rogers and Fido both confirming that they will have the new iPhone 3G S available the day they are available in the U.S. , which is interesting, if not a little expensive.
+With Rogers and Fido both confirming that they will have the new iPhone 3G S available.
+It will be available the day they are released in the U.S., which is interesting, if not a little expensive.
 The new iPhone has some interesting new features, but is still far too rich for my blood.

-A more interesting report by TechCrunch (based on a report by Juniper Research) states that cheap phone set sales will be up by 22% by 2014 or over 700 Million units per year.
-That is even more interesting, more consumers are simply buying cheap phones (especially all over the world), instead of buying “Smart Phones”.
+A more interesting report by TechCrunch (based on a report by Juniper Research) highlights a significant trend.
+Cheap phone set sales will increase by 22% by 2014.
+This translates to over 700 million units sold per year.
+That is even more interesting.
+More consumers are simply buying cheap phones, especially all over the world.
+They are choosing these instead of buying "Smart Phones".
 I am not surprised by this data, but it is very interesting.

 It would be interesting to see the distribution of handset prices by country.
 Maybe Canadians and Americans pick pricey handsets.